Recognize first your true nature, which is the true nature of everything, and then all else in life will naturally fall into place.

 In the Play of Consciousness, there are so many methods, techniques, practices, ideas, philosophies, and attitudes that without a doubt greatly enhance the quality of our lives.
 I highly recommend them, especially the ones that actually work.
 I have spent my entire life practicing many of them and teaching them to others.
 They have tremendous value.

 But none of them will give you the peace that passeth all understanding.
 For that you have to stop avoiding the void.
 How do you do that?
 You can’t and you don’t.
 And probably won’t.
-This is not in the domain of doing, the Play of Consciousness.
+This is not in the domain of our doing.
 This is in the domain of……………????
+Grace???
 It is inexpressible.
 Anything said about it is a lie.

 To realize our true nature, the best method is no method.
 This is not my idea as this truth has been pointed to by Zen, Dzogchen, Anupaya of Non-dual Tantra and by the great Christian mystics Meister Eckhart and Anthony de Mello.